This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Antibodies: A problem in your immune system may cause your body to produce antibodies that attack your sperm.

 - Medicine: Steroids and medicines to treat high blood pressure, cancer, or depression may affect your fertility.

 - Infections: Chronic (long-term) infections in the male reproductive system may affect male fertility.

 What are the signs and symptoms of male factor subfertility and infertility?

 The main sign of female infertility is that you have not been able to get your partner pregnant after 1 year of regular unprotected sex.
 Other signs and symptoms will depend on what is causing your infertility.
 If you have a varicocele, you will have a mass or swelling on the scrotum that feels like a bag of worms.

 How are male factor subfertility and infertility diagnosed?

-Your caregiver will ask about your current health and your health in the past.
+Your healthcare provider will ask about your current health and your health in the past.
 He may need to know how long you and your partner have been trying to get pregnant.
 Tell him when and how often you have sex, and if you have any problems.
 You will also be asked whether you drink alcohol or smoke, and what medicines you use.
 You may need any of the following: